aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/tables/get-all/_index.md

 ## REST API

-The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/Tables/GetTables) lets you call this REST API directly from a browser.
+The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/Tables/GetTables) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

-You can also use cURL command-line utility to test this REST API.
-The following are a few examples of using cURL, supplied with a sample **Input Document** [TablesGet.docx](/words/tables/TablesGet.docx).
+You can use `cURL` command-line tool to easily interact with Aspose.Words web services.
+The following example demonstrates how to make calls to Cloud API with cURL.
+Feel free to download and explore sample input [TablesGet.docx](/words/tables/TablesGet.docx) file that is designed to act as a demonstration and let you to figure out the details quickly.

 {{< nosnippet >}}
 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}